Donate Now!

 Terminations / Suspension / Revocation

-Trusted relationships with educational partners are based on an honour system that presumes that all applications are submitted with full disclosure and to the best of the applicant’s ability.
-Approval of applications may be terminated, revoked or suspended, should it be determined that information or events were withheld or misrepresented and / or that the applicant failed to comply with CEPD accreditation policies and procedures.
+Trusted relationships with educational partners are based on an honour system that presumes that all program applications are submitted with full disclosure and to the best of the planning committee’s ability.
+Accreditation/Certification of programs may be terminated, revoked or suspended, should it be determined that information or events were withheld or misrepresented and / or that the applicant failed to comply with CFPC/RCPSC/CACME accreditation policies and procedures.

 Suspended applicants must immediately cease promotion of the event and its association with the CEPD Office.